 Slow and steady wins the race

 We believe that the old proverb holds water; and everyone who’s saved by the skin of their teeth from ghastly road mishaps will support that belief, too.
-So the bottom line is that you’ll have to refrain putting your foot’s full weight on the gas pedal no matter how much attractive the vastness of the wide road may appear.
+So, the bottom line is that you’ll have to refrain putting your foot’s full weight on the gas pedal no matter how much attractive the vastness of the wide road may appear.

 Look closely and be alert

 Before relying on the intelligence of your GPS and other automotive marvels, you’ll have to trust your own wits.
 Yes, that’s right.
-You’ll have to be aware and use your eyes properly; something that, sadly, no technology will do for you.
+You will have to be aware and use your eyes properly; something that, sadly, no technology will do for you.
 See clearly and maintain a reasonable distance between your vehicle and the one that’s ahead of you.

-So with these three points in mind, we hope that you’ll tread safely on the slippery roads that lead to Silverthorne.
+So, with these three points in mind, we hope that you’ll tread safely on the slippery roads that lead to Silverthorne.
 Happy driving, fellow traveler.